Fale-Jnoa/Kalshi-Weather-Trading-Bot/README.md

 **Private Weather Stations (PWS)** — seven personal weather stations around NYC are queried via The Weather Company API.
 Each station's historical bias against NWS reference temps is calculated and used to produce a bias-corrected temperature estimate.
 The 1-hour delta across all stations is also computed to determine the current temperature trend.

 **HRRR Forecast Files** are produced by a separate script in the [HRRR Bilinear Implementation](https://github.com/Fale-Jnoa/hrrr-bilinear-implementation) repo.
 That script downloads HRRR model data, performs bilinear interpolation to Central Park coordinates, and writes forecast files to a shared `Forecasts/` directory that this bot reads from.
 The 2-hour delta from those forecasts is used to determine the model's predicted trend.
+Examples of the output can be seen in the Forecasts folder above.

 ### Trend Agreement Logic